BaDnja/DailyDo/README.md

 DailyDo helps user manage their everyday tasks. :ballot_box_with_check:\
 Currently, it operates in browser's local storage.

-Spotted a bug?:bug: Feel free to open an issue!
+Spotted a bug? :bug: Feel free to open an issue!

 ## How to run